 According to the Standards of Accreditation 8VAC20-131-220, “The professional teaching staff shall be responsible for providing instruction that is educationally sound in an atmosphere of mutual respect and courtesy….”
-Teachers are responsible for establishing and maintaining a safe, supportive environment that is developmentally and culturally appropriate and promotes student academic, behavior and social-emotional development.
+Teachers are responsible for establishing and maintaining a safe, supportive environment that is developmentally and culturally responsive and promotes student academic, behavior and social-emotional development.
 Developing positive relationships with students that are built on mutual trust and respect have been shown to demonstrate some of the highest positive effects on student achievement and behavior.
 Developing relationships requires “specific skills of the teacher such as the skills of listening, empathy, caring and having a positive regard for others.”
 The impact of teacher student relationship variables includes gains in positive behavior, critical/creative thinking, math, verbal skills, and overall grades.
 Because there is a correlational link among student behaviors, positive school climate, and academic achievement, board policy should address the following teachers’ responsibilities:

 Develop positive relationships;

+Develop a safe, positive, and culturally responsive environment;

+Apply cultural competence to classroom management;

 Teach (and re-teach when necessary) behavioral expectations;

 Reinforce positive behavior;